Congestive Heart Failure (CHF) and You

 What is the treatment for Heart Failure?

 The main treatment for heart failure is medication.
 Medications can help relieve the symptoms, keep you out of the hospital and help you live a normal life.
-It is very important to take your medications regularly, at the correct time, and in the correct amount.
+It is essential to take your medications regularly, at the correct time, and in the right amount.

 What do I do if I have symptoms of Heart Failure?